 Students will be able to study for their qualifications whenever and wherever suits them best, thanks to a new tablet and smartphone app from The Open University (OU).

 OU Anywhere, which will begin rolling out on 30th January, will see OU course materials made available on tablets, smartphones and other mobile devices.

-For the first time, students will have the option to download all the textbooks, videos and other materials they need, allowing them to study while at home, in the office, or on the move.
+OU Anywhere app launched Jan 2013.
+For the first time, students can download digital versions of OU produced textbooks, DVDs and audio CDs they receive in the post, allowing them to study at home, in the office, or on the move – giving a true mobile learning experience.
 Students can use native e-readers to highlight and annotate text using the app, as well as interacting with tutors and fellow students online through the Virtual Learning Environment (VLE).

 Martin Bean, the Vice-Chancellor of The Open University, said:

 “From learning a language on the beach to analysing rock samples on the train, OU Anywhere will let our students work towards their qualifications whenever and wherever suits them best.
 Making education and training accessible to all is vital if we’re going to get the economy growing again, and OU Anywhere will make it easier than ever for students to fit their studies around their busy lives.”

 The initiative was created in response to rising numbers of students using smartphones and tablets as part of their studies.
 Powered by the OU’s VLE, OU Anywhere will make available all the materials a student needs in order to study.
 Students will have the option of accessing their course and module texts and media through the app in addition to the books and DVDs traditionally posted to them at the start of their studies.

 Apple and Android smartphone and tablet users will be able to install OU Anywhere through the App Store and Google Play from 30th January.
 Apps for Kindle Fire and Microsoft Surface will follow shortly afterwards.